Nadal's comeback halted in epic encounter in Brisbane

 "To beat Rafa in Brisbane in a quarter-final, and I think it is now my first semi-final on a hard court, I couldn't be happier."

-Thompson will now play second seed Grigor Dimitrov in the semi-finals after the Bulgarian's 6-1, 6-4 victory over Australian Rinky Hijikata.
+Thompson will now play second seed Dimitrov after the Bulgarian's 6-1, 6-4 victory over Australian Rinky Hijikata.

 The second semi-final sees top seeded Dane Holger Rune up against Russian Roman Safiullin.